Chinese settlements in Tibet: Impact on local communities

+There are concerns that the influx of Chinese construction workers for the Medog Hydropower Station may displace local populations, such as Lhoba and Monpa peoples.

 Motives

-In 1991 the Dalai Lama declared: "The new Chinese settlers have created an alternate society: a Chinese apartheid which, denying Tibetans equal social and economic status in our own land, threatens to finally overwhelm and absorb us."
+In 1991 the Dalai Lama stated that new settlers have created "a Chinese apartheid which, denying Tibetans equal social and economic status in our own land, threatens to finally overwhelm and absorb us."

-Another potential motive of Chinese settlements is to gain access to the once-protected Indian-Chinese border.

-Chinese migrants are incentivized with major personal economic benefits.
+In the 1980s, Chinese migrants were incentivized with major personal economic benefits.
 Publications report salary increases averaging at 71.8% of the migrant's previous salary.
 Monthly allowances are also provided, the amount fluctuating according to the migrant's residence "hardship level".
-Children of the Cadre Transfer Policy migrants are given priority job assignments.
-This policy itself created an influx of Han Chinese migrants as well, but this more focused approach was described as an attempt to promote economic development.

-After China enacted policies to develop Tibet economically in the 1980s, the majority of migrants entering Tibet came from the neighboring Sichuan province, dwarfing the number of Chinese Communist Party cadres.
-This new wave consists mostly of men who had left Sichuan due to overpopulation and poverty.
-Because of the Hukou residency system in China, they do not automatically obtain new legal residency where they live and work.

-Alternative interpretations

-Some publications allege that Chinese migration influx into Tibet is not with mal intent.
-According to Chinese-American Yasheng Huang, the Cadre Transfer Policy was not an assimilation attempt because the number of Chinese migrants was minimal compared to other periods; instead it was an attempt to promote economic development of the newly annexed region.
-The Han Chinese that desired jobs were sent to the area in "low quantity but high quality".
+Children of the Chinese Communist Party's Cadre Transfer Policy migrants are given priority job assignments.
+According to Yasheng Huang, the Cadre Transfer Policy in the 1980s was not an assimilation attempt because the number of Chinese migrants was minimal compared to other periods; instead it was an attempt to promote economic development of the newly annexed region.
+The people that desired jobs were sent to the area in "low quantity but high quality".